Orders In Seconds

 Storage Capabilities

-Last but not least, consider the storage capabilities of your warehouse.
+Last but not least, consider the storage capabilities and storage space of your warehouse.
 The space utilization rate helps evaluate the efficiency of the warehouse space needed based on how products are stored and their turnover rates.
 Utilization rates can be calculated with reference tables that consider product characteristics and storage efficiency, aiding in optimizing the space required.

 Implementing effective storage solutions such as pallet racks and shelving units can facilitate easy access, efficient inventory management, and accurate order picking.